AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Machine-learning model**: A machine-learning model is an instance of a machine-learning recipe that is trained using historical data and configurations to solve for a business use case.
 In Adobe Experience Platform Data Science Workspace, machine-learning models are called recipes.

-**Mandatory attribute**: A user enabled checkbox which ensures all profile records contain the selected attribute.
+**Mandatory attribute**: A user enabled checkbox that ensures all profile records contain the selected attribute.
 For example: all exported profiles contain an email address.

 **Mapping**: Data mapping is the process of mapping source data fields to related target fields in a destination.